Skip to main content

 I want:

-- Single column on mobile
+- Single column layout

-Can you write CSS using Grid and media queries?
+Can you write CSS with flexbox?

 For JavaScript Logic

-I'm implementing addToOrder for a lemonade stand.
+I'm implementing sendMessage for a chat app.

 Current state:

-- menuItems array with id, name, price
+- messages array with id, sender, content, timestamp

-When user clicks Add:
+When user submits form:

-2. Add a copy to orderItems
+2. Add to messages array

-3. Re-render the order display
+3. Re-render the message list

 Can you implement this function?